GoogleChrome/developer.chrome.com/site/en/docs/webstore/branding/index.md

 layout: "layouts/doc-post.njk"
 title: Branding Guidelines
 date: 2018-06-11
-updated: 2021-11-17
+updated: 2023-08-11
 description: Guidelines for use of Google trademarks.
 ---

-This page sets forth the guidelines for use of [Google trademarks][google-trademarks] you should consider when naming and describing your extension.
+This page sets forth the guidelines for use of [Google trademarks][google-trademarks] that you should follow when naming and describing your extension.
 Your use of any Google trademarks is always subject to the [Google Permissions][google-permissions].

 ## Using the Chrome Web Store badge {: #using-the-chrome-web-store-badge}